guysoft/BackupFriend-docker/README.md

 # House to use

-Pick your desiged setup below
+Pick your desired setup below

 ## RaspberryPi
 It is recommended to use the pre-built RaspsberryPi image available at [BackupFriendPi](https://github.com/guysoft/BackupFriendPi).